DoyinFanimo/Assessment/README.md

 ## Explanation about Solution

-I have completed this using Selenium WebDriver in C# and Specflow BDD framework
+I have completed the automation of https://www.auden.co.uk/credit/shorttermloan web application using Selenium WebDriver in C# and Specflow BDD framework

 ### Tools Used